avlk/toy-coding-agent/scripts/coder create.md

 Do not try to create complete application in one turn, there will be improvement rounds.
 Focus on creating a solid basis.
 Create architecture of an app and document it in the code.
 Write a skeleton of all major architecture units.
 If tests are required, provide just a couple for the start.

+Make sure that the program is runnable by using the code_execution tool.
+Before completing your job run the program and provide the program output to the next stage.

 ## Use Case

 {use_case}